Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Conclusion

 \section{Conclusion}

 In this study, we propose a novel epidemic forecasting framework, HeatGNN, to improve the forecasting performance.
 We incorporate the epidemic mechanism model into the epidemiology-informed embedding learning to learn intrinsic epidemic transmission patterns.
 We use the physics loss to constrain the epidemiology-informed location embeddings to align with real-world epidemics.
 We propose a mechanistic affinity graph to represent the mechanistic dependence of intrinsic epidemic transmission between locations.
 We design a heterogeneous transmission graph network to account for the mechanistic heterogeneity.
 Finally, the forecasting performance is further improved by combining the spatio-temporal graph learning and transmission graph modules.
 The effectiveness of HeatGNN is validated using real-world datasets for epidemic forecasting.
 Experimental results demonstrate that HeatGNN is capable of outperforming existing state-of-the-art models in epidemic forecasting.
-In the future, we plan to construct an interpretable mechanistic affinity graph with mechanisms models to cope with the spatio-temporal and mechanistic heterogeneity.
+In the future, we plan to extend HeatGNN to different epidemics and construct a more interpretable mechanistic affinity graph with mechanisms models to cope further with the spatio-temporal and mechanistic heterogeneity in epidemic transmission.

+\begin{IEEEbiography} [{ }]{Yufan Zheng} received the B.S. degree from the Nanfang College of Sun Yat-sen University, Guangdong, China.
+He was a research assistant at the City University of Hong Kong from December 2022 to July 2024.
+He is a Ph.D. student at the University of Canberra, Australia, and the ARC Training Centre in Plant Biosecurity.
+His research interests include data-driven modeling, data mining, and computational epidemiology. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Wei Jiang} received the Master of Data Science degree from the University of Queensland.
+He is a Ph.D. student in the School of Electrical Engineering and Computer Science at the University of Queensland.
+His research interests include social media data mining, graph representation learning, and the applications of large language models. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Tong Chen} received the Ph.D. degree in computer science from The University of Queensland, Brisbane, QLD, Australia, in 2020.
+He is currently a Senior Lecturer with the Data Science Research Group, School of Electrical Engineering and Computer Science, The University of Queensland.
+His research interests include data mining, recommender systems, user behavior modeling, and predictive analytics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Alexander Zhou} is currently a Research Assistant Professor in the Department of Computing at The Hong Kong Polytechnic University.
+He received his PhD from The Hong Kong University of Science and Technology in 2024.
+His research interests include graph databases and algorithms as well as social science-driven research on networks. \end{IEEEbiography}